 No and yes.
 Custards and custard sauces aren't great for freezing solid to be defrosted later, especially if they don't have starches or stabilizers.
 They can break down and the texture may be off when the frozen custard is defrosted.
 This is an important lesson they teach you in pastry school.
 That being said, ice cream is a frozen crème anglaise: it's churned with air to freeze it quickly in a light, more stable form.
 But even ice cream can't be stored forever in the freezer.

 I love to serve fresh summer berries with crème anglaise drizzled on top.
 It's such a simple dessert but so elegant and so yummy!
-It's also great for serving with bread pudding as a sauce or to jazz up simple one layer cakes.
-Crème anglaise is a dessert sauce so basically you can pour it on your fave dessert that you think would go well with custard.
+It's also great for serving with bread pudding as a sauce or to jazz up simple one-layer cakes.
+Crème anglaise is a dessert sauce so basically you can pour it on your favourite dessert that you think would go well with custard.
 You could also serve it with pie instead of ice cream or serve it with waffles (like these cranberry waffles served with eggnog crème anglaise!).

 Ingredients

-- 750 mL (3 cups) whole milk (3.25 % fat)
+- 500 mL whole milk (3.25 % fat) up to 750 mL (see Notes)

-- 150 grams (¾ cup) granulated sugar divided
+- 150 grams granulated sugar divided

 - 5 large egg yolk(s)

-- 0.625 mL (⅛ teaspoon) Diamond Crystal fine kosher salt
+- 0.625 mL Diamond Crystal fine kosher salt

 Instructions